INN/news-match-popup-plugin/readme.txt

 First, install and activate [Popup Maker](https://wordpress.org/plugins/popup-maker/).
 Then, install and activate this plugin.

+Upon activating this plugin, you should receive a notice in the WordPress plugin dashboard telling you that the plugin has been activated and a new default popup has been created.
+You can also check for a "News Match Default Popup" at **Popup Maker > All Popups** in the WordPress Dashboard.

+Once the plugin has created the default popup, you can go ahead and uninstall the plugin.

 == Frequently Asked Questions ==

+= What does this plugin do? =

+Upon activation, it creates a new popup with recommended default settings.

+= What else does it do? =

+Nothing.
+Once it's created the new popup, you can go ahead and deactivate it and remove it from your WordPress install.

+= Do I need to install this plugin to participate in the Knight News Match program? =

+No.

 == Changelog ==